-In order to receive services, the student must provide SSD with documentation of their disability(ies) from an appropriate licensed professional certifying the student has a current disability, which will be used to determine functional limitations.
-The responsibility and cost of obtaining the documentation is the student’s responsibility.
+In order to receive services, the student must provide SSD with documentation of their disability(ies) from an appropriate licensed professional certifying the student has a current disability to include diagnosis and functional limitations.
+The cost of obtaining the documentation is the student’s responsibility.
 If the initial documentation is incomplete or inadequate to determine the extent of the disability and reasonable accommodations, the SSD counselor has the discretion to request additional documentation.
 If the university desires a second professional opinion, the university bears the cost.

 Below are guidelines used in the evaluation of the documentation of a disability: